Alfonso Dulanto Rencoret

-José Alfonso Dulanto Rencoret (born 4 December 1943) is a Chilean politician and civil engineer who served as minister during Ricardo Lagos' government (2000−2006).
+José Alfonso Dulanto Rencoret (4 December 1943 – 23 January 2025) was a Chilean politician and civil engineer who served as minister during Ricardo Lagos' government (2000−2006).

 Early life

 Dulanto completed his primary and secondary studies at Saint George's College in Las Condes, an upper-middle-class neighborhood of Santiago, the capital of Chile.
 Later, he studied civil engineering at the Pontifical Catholic University of Chile (PUC), graduating in 1969.

 Once he graduated, and thanks to a scholarship from the British Council, Dulanto lived in London, England for two years.

 Career

 Dulanto started working in mining in 1972 when he joined the state-owned Codelco.
-He then carried out some business projects related to the field, starting in 1980, in partnership with Alejandro Noemi –executive president of Codelco in the '90s–.
+He then carried out some business projects related to the field, starting in 1980, in partnership with Alejandro Noemi – executive president of Codelco in the 1990s.

-In 1995, Dulanto and the Callejas family - partners in Refimet - sold the Altonorte smelter to Noranda.
+In 1995, Dulanto and the Callejas family – partners in Refimet – sold the Altonorte smelter to Noranda.